rust-lang/rfcs/text/3127-trim-paths.md

 there shouldn't be any confusion as the combination of pacakge name and version can be used to pinpoint the file.

 As mentioned above, `trim-paths` may break code that relies on `std::file!()` to evaluate to an accessible path to the file.
 Hence enabling it by default for release builds may be a technically breaking change.
-Occurances of such use should be extremely rare but should be investigated via a Crater run.
+Occurrences of such use should be extremely rare but should be investigated via a Crater run.
 In case this breakage is unacceptable, `trim-paths` can be made an opt-in option rather than default in any build profile.

 # Rationale and alternatives